Honeywell International Inc. (HON) remains a top pick for JPMorgan as the company's spinoffs look promising.

-The New Jersey-based conglomerate, which provides services and software products for a range of industries, rose 1.4% during the trading day on the back of bullish comments from analysts.
+The New Jersey-based conglomerate, which provides services and software products for a range of industries, rose 0.1% in pre-market trading on Thursday.
+Analysts remain bullish on the company's trajectory despite segmentation.

 The company has also benefited recently from its Honeywell Intelligrated division, which the company acquired in 2016.

 The division specializes in material handling and software engineering and touts Amazon.com, Inc. (AMZN) as a partner and a customer.

 "Warehouse automation is huge, driven by e-commerce, [and] it's a trend that I think is going to continue not just in North America, but throughout the world," CEO Darius Adamczyk told Jim Cramer on CNBC last night.

 His bullishness builds on statements he made extolling the business in the company's July 20 earnings presentation.

 "Amazon has been a great customer," he told analysts.
 "We're -- in some ways, we're a supplier and a customer, so it kind of goes in both directions."

 He added that the company's target on warehouse automation through e-commerce is the "sweet spot" for his company, as e-commerce is one of the fastest growing industries in the world and tying your business to a star like Amazon certainly pays off for shareholders.

 "This will turn out to be probably the best acquisitions we've ever done, and I continue to feel very strongly about that," he declared.